Joey Bart Player Props: Giants vs. Marlins

 |Games w/1+ RBI

-- The Marlins pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.3 K/9, which ranks 21st in MLB.

-- The Marlins had the 13th-ranked team ERA among all MLB pitching staffs (3.86).
+- The Marlins have a 4.47 team ERA that ranks 18th across all league pitching staffs.

-- The Marlins surrendered 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, one per game).

-- Luzardo (2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.
+- Cabrera makes the start for the Marlins, his fourth of the season.
+He is 0-1 with a 4.63 ERA and 10 strikeouts through 11 2/3 innings pitched.

-- In his most recent time out on Tuesday, the lefty tossed six innings against the Philadelphia Phillies, giving up three earned runs while surrendering eight hits.
+- His last appearance came on Wednesday against the Philadelphia Phillies, when the right-hander went five innings, surrendering two earned runs while allowing seven hits.

+- The 25-year-old has amassed an ERA of 4.63, with 7.7 strikeouts per nine innings, in three games this season.
+Opponents have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.